 Over the years, we’ve put together a large collection of free Adobe books that we share with you, our readers, here… This extensive set of helpful ebooks has now grown to over 30 different titles that you can legally download, use, and learn from for free, forever.

 These instructional books cover Creative Cloud, Creative Suite, Photoshop, Illustrator, InDesign, Acrobat, Premiere Pro, Dreamweaver, Animate, XD, Lightroom and more – but until recently, we haven’t had a solid offering for Adobe After Effects.

 Fortunately, this changed with the publication of the “Motion Graphics in After Effects that Speaks to Your Brain” guidebook, which comes from Adobe Community Professional and renowned AE guru, Dr. Mathias Möhl.

-Dr. Möhl started writing this book before the coronavirus existed, and then generously decided to provide it 100% free for everyone for an unlimited time with no strings attached, as his contribution to supporting the community during the crisis.
-His advice is to use your time wisely and learn new skills now, as they’ll help you to run a successful business as life returns to normal.
-You can download the book for free here.
+Dr. Möhl started writing this book before Covid, and then generously decided to provide it 100% free for everyone for an unlimited time with no strings attached, as his contribution to supporting the community during the pandemic.
+His advice is to use your time wisely and keep learning new skills, as they’ll help you to run a successful business when you’re able to launch one.
+Thanks to his hard work, you can download the book for free here.

 Here is the overview description of this 51-page guide:

 So, you’ve started playing around with After Effects, maybe watched some YouTube tutorials, and wondering what the next step is?
 Or perhaps you already know After Effects pretty well, but still feel there’s a gap between you and a ‘real’ motion graphics professional?
 Well, there is a difference between knowing how to use the software and creating good motion graphics.
 For the latter, you need to know not just which buttons to click, but also a great deal about design, workflow, and even how your audience’s brain works.